-Facebook and Instagram can be a great place for minorities, such as Indigenous LGBTIQSB people, to find belonging, feel connected and connect, seek out and offer support, educate, and inform.
+Facebook and Instagram can be an excellent place for minorities, such as the Aboriginal and Torres Strait Islander LGBTIQA+SB community, to find belonging, connection, support, education, and information.

-We hope that our participation in this guide will contribute to making Facebook and Instagram more accessible to Indigenous LGBTIQSB people, so they too can feel safe and secure when doing so.
+We hope that our ongoing participation in this guide contributes to making Facebook and Instagram more accessible for the Aboriginal and Torres Strait Islander LGBTIQA+SB community and feel welcomed when doing so.